Stainless steel H beam steel for construction

 A2: Stainless does not "rust" as you think of regular steel rusting with a red oxide on the surface that flakes off.
 If you see red rust it is probably due to some iron particles that have contaminated the surface of the stainless steel and it is these iron particles that are rusting.
 Look at the source of the rusting and see if you can remove it from the surface.

-- Q: How are steel structures designed?
+- Q: How are steel structures used in warehouses and distribution centers?

-- Q: What are the design considerations for steel staircases?
+- Q: What are the considerations for designing steel structures in areas with high seismic hazard?

 Send your message to us